aakb/guidelines/codesniffer.md

 _Authored by Rasmus Frey_
 _Created February 11 2014_

-This guide will explain the steps needed to setup Code Sniffer with Drupal codeing standards and PhpStorm.
+This guide will explain the steps needed to setup Code Sniffer with Drupal coding standards and PhpStorm.

 **IMPORTANT!** You need brew to perform this task, http://brew.sh/

-1. Install codesniffer
+1. Install code sniffer

   ```sh
   brew install php-code-sniffer